Automate Commit Linting and Package Releases with GitHub Actions

 }Now when the "release PR" is merge to main, the changelog will include links to PR as well as authors.

-Here is a potential workflow:
+Here is a potential workflow

-- When PR is done (done with commits), run
+When PR is done (done with commits), run

-pnpx changesetand select a minor version change, since we are adding new functionality. - You'll be prompted for a summary of the changes.
-Write something nice about our new Alert component, how to import it, when to use it, and how to use it.
+You'll be prompted for a summary of the changes.
+Write something nice about the new, how to import it, when to use it, and how to use it.

-- It'll then ask you for confirmation of the changeset.
+It'll then ask you for confirmation of the changeset.

-- A changeset is added to your changes as a markdown file.
+A changeset is added to your changes as a markdown file.

-- You commit this markdown file and push it to your branch.
+You commit this markdown file and push it to your branch.
 Let markdown merge in with your PR.

-- This "Release Preview PR" keeps track of all changes that'll go out in the next release.
 It looks at the "largest change" to determine which versioning path it should take.
 So if you have 2 minor updates and one patch, the next release will be a minor update.
 If you have a major update and 500 patch changes, it'll bump it up to major.

 References